Toward Robust GraphRAG: Mitigating Retrieval Drift and Hallucination from Imperfect Knowledge Graphs: Methodology

 A smaller $N_{\mathrm{eff}}(\tau_i)$ indicates a concentrated distribution and a more sufficient match, while a larger value indicates ambiguity.
-We use a threshold $\gamma$ to determine whether $\tau_i$ is sufficiently grounded by structural evidence: (Appendix~\ref{app:neff} provides a theoretical justification for the sufficiency check based on $N_{\mathrm{eff}}$.)
+We use a threshold $\gamma$ to determine whether $\tau_i$ is sufficiently grounded by structural evidence.
+Appendix~\ref{app:neff} provides the theoretical justification for this criterion.